Rafael Nadal withdraws from Montreal because of abdominal injury

-MONTREAL – Rafael Nadal withdrew from the upcoming hard-court tournament in Montreal on Friday because of the abdominal injury that caused him to pull out of Wimbledon ahead of the semifinals.
+MONTREAL – Rafael Nadal withdrew from the upcoming hard-court tournament in Montreal because of the abdominal injury that caused him to pull out of Wimbledon ahead of the semifinals.

 The Spaniard had been 19-0 in Grand Slam matches this year when he decided the injury was too much at Wimbledon.
 He won the Australian Open and the French Open to increase his major total to a men’s record 22 – one more than Novak Djokovic and two more than Roger Federer.